 - Boris Johnson’s article in the Telegraph (15 September 2017) set out a positive, confident vision of Brexit, but was criticised by some as flying a kite for a leadership bid.
 A non-paywall version of his article can be found here.

 - The article was also criticised for repeating the controversial claim that leaving the EU would free up “£350m pounds a week” which the UK could spend on the NHS.

-- This is a distortion of Johnson’s views, similar to the distortion of Philip Hammond’s 30 July Le Monde interview by the BBC.
+- This is a distortion of Johnson’s views, similar to the BBC’s distortion of Philip Hammond’s 30 July Le Monde interview.
 When read honestly, his article, like Hammond’s interview, simply articulates existing Tory policy.